Essential Guide to Ecommerce Email Marketing that You Should Know

 9. Email Campaign Using User Generated Content

-User reviews, testimonials, and even social media posts can make your email marketing more authentic and impactful.
-Here's how MeUndies uses Instagram posts to drive more engagement with its marketing communication:
+Customer reviews, testimonials, and social media posts can make your email marketing feel more real and powerful.
+Here's how MeUndies uses Instagram to boost engagement with their marketing messages:

 meundies-instagram-photos-quotes-social-proof